storj/docs/app/dcs/third-party-tools/s3-browser/page.md

 ### Generate Credentials to the Gateway MT

-Users interested in accessing their Storj DCS bucket(s) via S3 Browser can do so via the hosted AWS multitenant gateway known as Gateway MT.
-This backward-compatible hosted gateway is one of the most versatile ways to get up and running with Storj DCS when using platforms such as S3 Browser or other file manager platforms that support Storj DCS.
+Users interested in accessing their Storj bucket(s) via S3 Browser can do so via the hosted AWS multitenant gateway known as Gateway MT.
+This backward-compatible hosted gateway is one of the most versatile ways to get up and running with Storj when using platforms such as S3 Browser or other file manager platforms that support Storj.

 **Gateway MT offers the following:**